shmorri/docs-casa-prod/docs/source/plugins/2fa-settings.md

 # 2FA Settings Plugin

 ## Overview
-The 2FA Settings plugin offers administrators the ability to configure how and when 2FA is applied.
+The 2FA Settings plugin offers administrators the ability to configure how and when 2FA is enforced.

 Admins can: